jpemartins/node-webrtc/README.md

 Highly unstable.

-Tested under NodeJS v0.7.8.

-REVISION refers to the latest tested revision of Google WebRTC.
+Currently working under Node v0.7.7 and v0.7.8.
+Others will not work.

 Building
 ========

 First you must compile Google WebRTC stack.
 See [official page](http://www.webrtc.org/reference/getting-started) for more information.
 After that, you must point it to WEBRTC_ROOT_PATH.
+REVISION refers to the latest tested revision of Google WebRTC.

 	export WEBRTC_ROOT_PATH=/path/to/webrtc/trunk
 	make